Lods circular route to Roche de Hautepierre

 (5) Follow this road to the left, continuing past the hairpin bend.

-(6) Follow the marked path which climbs to the left.
-After about a hundred metres, take a path which climbs to the right, following the markings, and arrive at a long platform called the Roche de Hautepierre.
-All along this stretch you will be at the top of the cliff and can enjoy a magnificent panorama.
-You can proceed with caution along the promontory.
+(6) Follow the marked path climbing to the left.
+After about a hundred metres, take a path climbing to the right, following the markings, and reach the top of the Roche de Hautepierre cliff.
+Continue along the cliff.
+Enjoy the magnificent view.
+At the headland, proceed with caution to take in the view.

 (7) Return to the route.
-Further on, you’ll find an orientation table and a bench.
+Further on, you will find an orientation table and a bench.
 At the end of the cliff, the path descends to the Hautepierre-le-Châtelet cemetery.
 Continue on to reach the D244.

 (8) Turn right to follow the GRP® path marked in yellow and red, running parallel to the road but on the left-hand side of the carriageway.
 It then moves away from the road and descends gradually.